-For the years ended December 31, 2016 and 2015, accumulated other comprehensive income consisted of (i) the after tax effect of unrealized gains (losses) on available-for-sale securities and (ii) the after tax effect of unamortized unrealized gains (losses) on securities transferred from the available-for-sale designation to the held-to-maturity designation.
-During 2016, 2015 and 2014, gains of \$893, \$370 and \$986 were reclassified from accumulated other comprehensive income to net gains on sales of and settlement of securities within the consolidated statement of income and \$615, \$767 and \$703 of accretion expense were reclassified from accumulated other comprehensive income to taxable interest income on securities within the consolidated statement of income.
+For the years ended December 31, 2017 and 2016, accumulated other comprehensive income consisted of (i) the after tax effect of unrealized gains (losses) on available-for-sale securities and (ii) the after tax effect of unamortized unrealized gains (losses) on securities transferred from the available-for-sale designation to the held-to-maturity designation.
+During 2017, 2016 and 2015, gains of \$271, \$893 and \$370 were reclassified from accumulated other comprehensive income to net gains on sales of and settlement of securities within the consolidated statement of income and \$532, \$615 and \$767 of accretion expense were reclassified from accumulated other comprehensive income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within the consolidated statement of taxable interest income on securities within taxab

-Components of accumulated other comprehensive income as of December 31, 2016 and 2015 were as follows:
+Components of accumulated other comprehensive income as of December 31, 2017 and 2016 were as follows.